Controllable Text Generation via Probability Density Estimation in the Latent Space: Experimtents

-Fortunately, our performance can be further improved by some sophisticatedly extended control.
+Besides, our performance can be further improved by the \textit{extend} control strategy.
 We can achieve opposite control, as in contrastive learning, by using negative weights when interpolating.
-Figure \ref{fig:extend} denotes a typical situation where we sample blue points with their probability density function.
-One reason for existing methods' suboptimal control effect is that exclusive attributes, denoted as the red distribution, interfere with desired ones, the blue.
-We can use the probability of blue surpassing red $P(\mathcal{D}_{a||\bar{a}}(z)\!>\!0)\!=\!\int_{\text{-}\infty}^{z^*}\pi(z|a)\mathrm{d}z$ and the expectation of the difference between blue and red $E_{a||\bar{a}}(z^*)\!=\! \int_{\text{-}\infty}^{z^*}\pi(z|a)(\pi(z|a)\!-\!\pi(z|\bar{a}))\mathrm{d}z$ to measure the anti-interference ability in the sampling process.
-Above of Figure \ref{fig:extend} shows sampling according to its original Gaussian distribution $\mathcal{N}(0,1)$, where the surpassing probability is about 0.773 and the expectation of difference is about 0.161.
-When our new blue sampling distribution, $\hat{\pi}(z|a)\!=\!\mathcal{N}(\text{-}0.2, 1)$, is slightly away from the red by a distance of 0.2, as in below of Figure \ref{fig:extend}, the surpassing probability $\int_{\text{-}\infty}^{z^*}\hat{\pi}(z|a)\mathrm{d}z$ and expectation of difference $\int_{\text{-}\infty}^{z^*}\hat{\pi}(z|a)(\pi(z|a)\!-\!\pi(z|\bar{a}))\mathrm{d}z$ increase to 0.829 and 0.171, respectively.
-This means that the sampling center farther away from interference sources possesses better confidence.
-Results of this extended control feeding back to the attribute relevance are 2.6, 1.9, and 5.0 improvements on Sentiment, Topic, and Detoxification, respectively.
-It's worth mentioning that this offset needs to be balanced between staying away from interference and maintaining the original sampling area.
+Figure \ref{fig:extend}(A) denotes a typical situation where we sample blue points with their probability density function.
+One reason for the suboptimal control effect is that exclusive attributes, denoted as the red distribution, interfere with desired ones, the blue.
+We can use the probability of blue surpassing red $P(d(z|a,\!\bar{a})\!>\!0)$ and the expectation of the difference between blue and red $E(z|a,\!\bar{a})$ to measure the anti-interference ability in the sampling process\footnote{See \S \ref{app:exclusive} for more details of the two metrics.}.
+Figure \ref{fig:extend}(B) shows when our new blue sampling distribution, $\hat{\pi}(z|a)$, is slightly away from the red, surpassing probability and expectation of difference will both increase.
+This means the sampling center farther away from interference sources possesses better confidence.
+Results of this \textit{extend} control feeding back to the attribute relevance are 2.6, 1.9, and 5.0 improvements on Sentiment, Topic, and Detoxification, respectively.